Diamondback terrapin: Use as a symbol

 Maryland named the diamondback terrapin its official state reptile in 1994.
 The University of Maryland, College Park has used the species as its nickname (the Maryland Terrapins) and mascot (Testudo) since 1933, and the school newspaper has been named The Diamondback since 1921.
 Accordingly, the athletic teams are often known as "Terps" for short.
 The Baltimore baseball club entry in the Federal League during 1914 and 1915 was called the Baltimore Terrapins.
-The terrapin has also been a symbol of the Grateful Dead, upon the release of their studio album, "Terrapin Station"; as a result, many images of the terrapin dancing with a tambourine appear on posters and t-shirts in Grateful Dead memorabilia.
-Inspired by the former song, the Terrapin Beer Company also uses a terrapin as its namesake and logo on its packaging.
+The terrapin has also been a symbol of the Grateful Dead, upon the release of their studio album, Terrapin Station; as a result, many images of the terrapin dancing with a tambourine appear on posters and t-shirts in Grateful Dead memorabilia.
+Inspired by the song, the Terrapin Beer Company also uses a terrapin as its namesake and logo on its packaging.